joemarshall/websensors/what_is_a_sensor3.md

 <details>
 <summary>What does a PIR motion sensor measure?</summary>

-### Did you say 'motion', or 'human motion', or 'people moving'?
+<b>Did you say 'motion', or 'human motion', or 'people moving'?</b>

 This is what we want to know from a motion sensor, but in reality, all a PIR motion sensor measures is infrared radiation hitting two parts of the sensor.
 This responds to heat emitted by people or animals moving in the view of the sensor; when the difference in value between the two parts of the sensor changes, the motion sensor outputs a value to notify us that there is motion in the area of the sensor.

-### In practice motion sensors don't always respond as we wish - for example:
+<b> In practice motion sensors don't always respond as we wish - for example:</b>

 1) Sensors targeted at detecting humans, such as security lights, are often triggered by animals, passing cars with warm engines or other changes in emitted heat that occur in the area of the sensor.
 2) Changes in temperature due to weather conditions may cause the sensor to trigger.